• Share this on:

 2. Which European markets offer most opportunities for fresh fruit and vegetables?

 Europe is a dynamic market with different opportunities and characteristics.
-For your market entry, you should consider large markets such as Germany, the UK and France.
+For your market entry, you should consider large markets such as Germany, the United Kingdom and France.
 German and French companies often use logistic and trade services from the Netherlands or Belgium.
-Spain and Italy are both large producing and consuming countries, but with increasing imports of tropical fruit from non-European countries.
+Spain and Italy are both large producing and consuming countries, but with large import volumes of fresh produce from non-European countries.
 They also have a growing interest to extend their own production season by sourcing in nearby countries.

 Source: UNComtrade (July 2023)